AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 because it holds a _trait_ (characteristic) of its parameter type.
 (In general, there could be more than one trait and more than one parameter.)
-We chose **not** to provide a generic definition of this template because there **isn’t** a great way to select a good accumulation type when we don’t know what the type is.
+We chose **not** to provide a generic definition of this template because there **isn't** a great way to select a good accumulation type when we don't know what the type is.
 ```c++
 template <typename T>
 struct AccumulationTraits;